daringway/ghost-manager/README.md

    # cd /var/www/ghost
    # ghost install
     ```
 1) Setup mail so ghost can email you account information.
 You are on your own for now, good luck.
+1) Restart ghost to make sure it comes
+    ```shell script
+    # cd /var/www/ghost
+    # ghost restart
+    ```
 1) Edit your -ssl.conf nginx file that exists in the /etc/nginx/sites-enabled below by adding the upstream stream and updating the proxy_pass
     ```
     upstream backend {